 So who's responsible for this mess?

-Can we blame the violence in TV and movies?
+Can we blame everything on the violence in TV and movies?
 Can we blame the news media?
 What about the Pagan Left, the Christian Right, the Muddled Middle, the illegal immigrants or the Islamic terrorists?
 Has some network of lawless conspirators orchestrated all this?

 Actually, none of the visible culprits are to blame here.
 And it's irrelevant whether any conspiracies exist or not.
 According to Scripture, God holds His people responsible for the moral health of a nation.
 If you call yourself one of His people, this means you.